 PLANT

 Nutrients and water are essential components for effective plant growth.
-By adding biological active ingredients, such as beneficial mycorrhizae and rhizobium, an earlier and efficient use of water and nutrients will help plants reach optimum crop yield.
+Adding biological active ingredients, such as beneficial MYCORRHIZAE, RHIZOBIUM, BACILLUS, and SERENDIPITA, allows an earlier and efficient use of water and nutrients and helps plants reach optimum crop yield.